Academic Catalog

 Accommodation Services

-Benedictine University is dedicated to creating an accessible environment through reasonable and appropriate accommodations for students with disabilities.
-Students with a disability are encouraged to seek assistance with the student assistance staff.
-Special accommodation services are available for students with disabilities on a case-by- case basis and provided that documentation from a properly licensed clinician supports the accommodation.
+Benedictine University is dedicated to the creation of an accessible environment through reasonable and appropriate accommodations for students with disabilities.
+Students with a disability are encouraged to seek assistance with the Office of Academic Accommodations and Accessibility.
+Accommodation services are available for students with disabilities on a case-by-case basis and if documentation from a properly licensed clinician supports the accommodation.
+Students eligible under the Americans with Disabilities Act (1990) and/or Section 504 of the Rehabilitation Act (1973), whose disability interferes with a major life activity, are urged to self-identify so that the process for receiving assistance can begin as soon as possible.

 Commonly granted accommodations include the following:

-• Designated note taker in class;
+• Designated note taker in class / Ability to audio record lectures

 Campus Ministry